On the Trails: April 2023

 Spring has come at last and our trails are packed with natural wonders to enjoy.
 Highlights include migratory birds and the first of the forest wildflowers (spring ephemerals) coming into bloom.
-At the beginning of April, waters of the marshes are about 50 cm deeper than 1 year ago, significantly above average.
+To start April, waters of the marshes are about 40cm deeper than 1 year ago, significantly above average.
 The shallow relatively warm water draws a diversity of life, but also generates early spring algae blooms as marsh plant life attempts to recover.

 George North Tower (Cootes Paradise via the Arboretum) offers a spectacular view of the raptors arriving and migrating through RBG properties.
-The Bald Eagles are again nesting and using a newly created nest out of view in a Special Protection Area.
+The Bald Eagles are once again nesting, returning to a past nest in public view.
+This nest is very large and adjacent to the Marsh Boardwalk accessed via the Arboretum.
 Both juvenile and adult eagles are easily spotted in flight over Cootes Paradise Marsh from anyone of the observation decks found along the trails.

 Trail User Notes